lenye/pumpfun_price/README.md

 https://discord.gg/5mwX6zNnRv

+## Issues and Contributing

+If you find an issue with this software, please report an [issue](https://github.com/lenye/pumpfun_price/issues).
+If you'd like, we welcome any contributions.

 ## Disclaimer

-This project is for learning and research purposes only.
+This software is for learning and research purposes only.
 Cryptocurrencies and trading involve risk, and you assume all risks associated with using this software.
 We are not responsible for any losses incurred while using this software.